-When you work on a project, you will often face the challenge of needing to start work on the website before the actual HTML is ready yet to integrate.
-Over the past few months, I've been using a really simple trick to help speed up my development process which I thought I might share..... so read on to find out more.
+When you work on a new Episerver project, you will often bump into a resource challenge.
+It is not cost-effective for developers to be sat around doing nothing.
+This means that on a lot of projects, you need to start building the site and the views before the actual HTML is ready.
+Over the past few months, I've been using a really simple trick to help speed up my development process which I thought I would share..... so read on to find out more.

-The view model inherits from a single base view model.
-I use a base view model to lump global properties together, which this Debug ID fits into.
-As you can see, the code simply adds the content type, the current content ID, and the display option tag into a single string (assuming you are using display options).
+As you can see from the screenshot below, rending this data onto a page simply adds the content type, the current content ID, and the display option tag it uses into a single string (assuming you are using display options).

 In the view, I can then use this snippet to quickly get some dummy data that I can use to start structuring my pages, without even needing to open up Episerver.
 The code to render this debugging information is simple.
 In my view I add this code snippet:

 This simple hack is really handy, however, it definitely saves you from having to log into the editor quite a bit when your initially setting up your views.
 I did warn you at the beginning this tip is very simple but it's saved me hours' worth of time so far!
 Happy Coding 🤘